Renminbi: Evolution of exchange policy since 1994

-In November 1993, the Third Plenum of the Fourteenth CPC Central Committee approved a comprehensive reform strategy in which foreign exchange management reforms were highlighted as a key element for a market-oriented economy.
+In November 1993, the Third Plenum of the 14th Central Committee of the Chinese Communist Party approved a comprehensive reform strategy in which foreign exchange management reforms were highlighted as a key element for a market-oriented economy.
 A floating exchange rate regime and convertibility for renminbi were seen as the ultimate goal of the reform.
 Conditional convertibility under current account was achieved by allowing firms to surrender their foreign exchange earning from current account transactions and purchase foreign exchange as needed.
 Restrictions on Foreign Direct Investment (FDI) was also loosened and capital inflows to China surged.

 Convertibility

 During the era of the command economy, the value of the renminbi was set to unrealistic values in exchange with Western currency and severe currency exchange rules were put in place, hence the dual-track currency system from 1980 to 1994 with the renminbi usable only domestically, and with Foreign Exchange Certificates (FECs) used by foreign visitors.

 In the late 1980s and early 1990s, China worked to make the renminbi more convertible.
 Through the use of swap centres, the exchange rate was eventually brought to more realistic levels of above ¥8/US$1 in 1994 and the FEC was discontinued.
 It stayed above ¥8/$1 until 2005 when the renminbi's peg to the dollar was loosened and it was allowed to appreciate.

 As of 2013, the renminbi is convertible on current accounts but not capital accounts.
 The ultimate goal has been to make the renminbi fully convertible.
 However, partly in response to the Asian financial crisis in 1998, China has been concerned that the Chinese financial system would not be able to handle the potential rapid cross-border movements of hot money, and as a result, as of 2012, the currency trades within a narrow band specified by the Chinese central government.

 Following the internationalization of the renminbi, on 30 November 2015, the IMF voted to designate the renminbi as one of several main world currencies, thus including it in the basket of special drawing rights.
 The renminbi became the first emerging market currency to be included in the IMF's SDR basket on 1 October 2016.
 The other main world currencies are the dollar, the euro, sterling, and the yen.